The Fountainhead: Plot

 To win Keating a prestigious commission offered by Gail Wynand, the owner and editor-in-chief of the Banner, Dominique agrees to sleep with Wynand.
-Wynand is so strongly attracted to Dominique that he pays Keating to divorce her, after which Wynand and Dominique are married.
+Wynand is so strongly attracted to Dominique that he pays Keating to divorce her, after which Wynand and Dominique marry.
 Wanting to build a home for himself and his new wife, Wynand discovers that Roark designed every building he likes and so hires him.
 Roark and Wynand become close friends; Wynand is unaware of Roark's past relationship with Dominique.

 Washed up and out of the public eye, Keating pleads with Toohey to use his influence to get the commission for the much-sought-after Cortlandt housing project.
 Keating knows his most successful projects were aided by Roark, so he asks for Roark's help in designing Cortlandt.
 Roark agrees in exchange for complete anonymity and Keating's promise that it will be built exactly as designed.
 After taking a long vacation with Wynand, Roark returns to find that Keating was not able to prevent major changes from being made in Cortlandt's construction.
 Roark dynamites the project to prevent the subversion of his vision.

 Roark is arrested and his action is widely condemned, but Wynand decides to use his papers to defend his friend.
 This unpopular stance hurts the circulation of his newspapers, and Wynand's employees go on strike after Wynand dismisses Toohey for disobeying him and criticizing Roark.
 Faced with the prospect of closing the paper, Wynand gives in and publishes a denunciation of Roark.
 At his trial, Roark makes a lengthy speech about the value of ego and integrity, and he is found not guilty.
 Dominique leaves Wynand for Roark.
 Wynand, who has betrayed his own values by attacking Roark, finally grasps the nature of the power he thought he held.
 He shuts down the Banner and commissions a final building from Roark, a skyscraper that will serve as a monument to human achievement.
 Eighteen months later, the Wynand Building is under construction.
 Dominique, now Roark's wife, enters the site to meet him atop its steel framework.